Step 4: Full View

 Should Engineer B have accepted the rural roadway design contract by asserting competence and lobbying the County Commission, given the firm's lack of demonstrated experience in rural highway design and the economic pressure to retain staff?

-Decline and Refer to Qualified Firm Board's choice Decline to respond to the advertisement, disclose the firm's lack of rural roadway design experience to County A, and refer the County to a firm with demonstrated highway design competence
+O1 Decline to respond to the advertisement, disclose the firm's lack of rural roadway design experience to County A, and refer the County to a firm with demonstrated highway design competence Board's choice

 The Pre-Acceptance Competence Self-Assessment Obligation required Engineer B to honestly evaluate the firm's rural roadway competence and decline if inadequate.
 The Economic Pressure Non-Subordination obligation prohibited accepting the contract based on revenue and staff-retention motives when competence was lacking.
 The Honest Competence Representation obligation required Engineer B to refrain from providing false assurances during procurement.
 The Professional Honor and Reputation Preservation obligation required Engineer B to refrain from bidding on work outside demonstrated competence.
 The Public Welfare Paramount principle required Engineer B to place public safety above private economic interest.